 This site is not for listening to polished, professional recordings.
-It is intended as a resource for traditional musicians wanting to learn a tune or remember how particular tunes are played.
+It is intended as a resource for traditional musicians wishing to learn a tune or remember how particular tunes are played.
 How to Use It

 Short MP3 audio clips, sheet music and ABC notation for most of the tunes are posted, and can be downloaded for use in other software for learning purposes.

 Musical forms include jigs, reels, hornpipes, waltzes, marches, walking tunes, quadrilles, slow airs, laments, polskas and even a rant (a Northumbrian dance form similar to a reel).